 Skip to contents

-freestiler defaults to the MapLibre Tiles (MLT) format, a columnar binary tile encoding announced in January 2026 by the MapLibre organization.
+freestiler supports the MapLibre Tiles (MLT) format, a columnar binary tile encoding announced in January 2026 by the MapLibre organization.
+While the default format is MVT for broad compatibility, MLT can produce smaller files for polygon and line data.
 This article explains what MLT is, how it compares to MVT, and when you might want to use one vs the other.

 Vector tiles in brief